How Laws Are Made

 introduced in the House and S. for bills introduced in the Senate.

-The Government Printing Office (GPO) then prints the bill and
+The Government Publishing Office (GPO) then prints the bill and

 distributes copies to each representative.